Claudio Aprile: Origin (2009–2017)

-Copetin Restaurant & Bar Toronto (2017-2019)
+Copetin Restaurant & Bar Toronto (2017–2019)

 In June 2017, Aprile reinvented his original Origin restaurant space and opened Copetin Restaurant & Bar at the same Saint James location on King Street East in Toronto.
-This high-end restaurant of his was featured in Season 5's Restaurant Takeover in MasterChef Canada.
+This upscale high-end, fine-dining restaurant of his was featured in Season 5 of MasterChef Canada's Restaurant Takeover team challenge.
 The open-concept kitchen in the 80-seat dining room offered "not one, not two, but four separate menus: An a la carte dinner card for the eastern dining room, a menu of casual salads and sandwiches for the patio, a slate of bar snacks for the western "lounge" half of the resto, and an anything-goes tasting menu for those who elect to sit at the kitchen rail."
+Aprile closed Copetin in February 2019.

-Xango (2019–present)
+Xango (2019–2023)

-In September 2019, Aprile teamed up with Nick Di Donato of the Liberty Entertainment Group to open up Xango, located in the heart of Toronto's King St. West neighbourhood.
+In September 2019, Aprile teamed up hospitality icon Nick Di Donato of the Liberty Entertainment Group to open up Xango, a Latin American restaurant located in the heart of Toronto's King St. West neighborhood that specialized in serving Nikkei (Japanese Peruvian) inspired Latin cuisine.
+Xango closed down without notice in 2023.

-Masterchef Canada (2014–present)
+Masterchef Canada (2014–2021)

-Aprile is one of 3 presenters / judges on MasterChef Canada.
+Aprile was one of the original three presenters / judges on MasterChef Canada through Season 7.